mfx-inria/curvislicer/README.md

 The original implementation in the paper uses the [Gurobi](https://www.gurobi.com/) commercial solver.
 This initial implementation is in the SIGGRAPH 2019 branch. **Please use it for reproducibility of the paper results (speed and quality)**.
 The master branch is modified to use OSQP and while it works great, there are differences and limitations compared to the Gurobi version.
 We'll keep improving it!

-# How to use
+# How to use (Windows)

-This repository is meant to be built from source, and includes binaries (Windows) of some required external tools.
-It is primarily developed under Windows with Visual Studio C++ 2019.
-There is not reason this would not work under Linux, but we did not have time yet to make the scripts, external binaires, etc. Contributions are welcome!
+This repository is meant to be built from source, and includes Windows binaries of some required external tools.
+Sources are meant to be compiled with Visual Studio C++ 2019.

 We will also provide a binary release package, so check the available files there.